Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-hRzZjCBoI8s.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Do you have any plans to add Ray Tracing or DLSS?
 https://www.youtube.com/watch?v=hRzZjCBoI8s
+This question was possibly replaced with a more recent answer: [February 16th, 2021 Livestream Q&A: When does Satisfactory get DLSS 2.0, since it was open to other games?](./yt-z4088brm0rg.md) https://www.youtube.com/watch?v=z4088brm0rg

 <details>
 <summary>This question may have been asked previously at least 11 other times, as recently as January 2021 and as early as September 2020.</summary>